shinovon/TheEscapists-j2me/README.md

 - NPC behavior is finished.
 - Original maps parser is finished.
 - Rendering engine is finished, but needs optimization.
+- The game can be beaten with cheats.
-- There is no gameplay yet, some mechanics are implemented, but you can't beat the game.
+- Some important mechanics are not yet implemented, e.g crafting.

 See [TODO.md](/TODO.md) for more details